tc4mpbell/manythingsblog/src/pages/2019-01/writing-things-down.md

 But that's miserable.
 Cold emails are a numbers game.
 And what am I asking for?
 A purchase?
 A call?
 If the only real test is whether someone will pay for it, I need to sell it like it's done, right?

 And it doesn't feel comfortable saying it's done.
 It needs a couple features.
 Some polish.
 Y'know, I'm in this for the long haul.
 I'm fine if it takes a couple years for this to be a real business.
 Maybe I should ignore the fast-growth-VC voices and build the best damn app I know how, and be confident that this is a real problem in my niche.
-And sucess will follow.
+And success will follow.

 Open code editor.
 Repeat process.
 Feel shitty and uncertain.